What Is the Divorce Process in Texas?

-In litigation, we do discovery in a process that, it’s more work-intensive for the attorneys, it’s also work-intensive for the clients.
+In litigation, we do discovery in a process that is more work-intensive for the attorneys; it’s also work-intensive for the clients.
 And we try to make sure that we get everything.

 So we do discovery, we send out written discovery, we don’t do that in collaborative law, but that’s how we get the information in a contested case that requires litigation.
 We may take depositions, we don’t need to do that in collaborative law, though there are times when we can, and that’s really not a no-no, it’s just not something that we often need to do.

 Once discovery is finished in litigation, the court requires us to go to mediation, see if we can reach an agreement.
-If we can’t reach an agreement, mediation.
-We gear up for trial, and we go to trial.
+If we can’t reach an agreement in mediation, we gear up for trial, and we go to trial.

-Those basically are the different divorce processes that we go through that are available out there for people to get divorced.
+Those are the different divorce processes that are available out there for people to get divorced.

 Contact Us to Identify the Best Divorce Process for You

-The best divorce process for you and your spouse depends on the facts of your situation and your ability to reach agreement with your spouse.
-Let the experienced, caring divorce attorneys at Covington & Zand help you evaluate those facts and the law to determine the best path forward.
+The best divorce process for you and your spouse depends on the facts of your situation and your ability to reach agreements with your spouse.
+Let the experienced, caring divorce attorney at Covington Law Firm help you evaluate those facts and the law to determine the best path forward.
 Call us at 281-762-0578 or send us an email through our contact form.